blankworker1/FEEDBACK_ZONE/README.md

 **Downloading:**

-Click **â†“ Download poster** to save the poster as a PNG file.
+Click ** Download poster** to save the poster as a PNG file.
 The filename is generated automatically from the location tag (e.g. `feedbackzone-north-quarter.png`).
 Send this file to a printer or print shop.
 Recommended: A3, black ink only, on white stock.
 Scales to A4 if needed.

 The `poster` parameter in each QR code URL flows automatically through the entire pipeline and appears as a location filter on the dashboard.